DaveStaudenmaier/DaveStaudenmaier.github.io/about.md

 So, I majored in Computer Science in college and developed code for many years for small companies and large companies, including such names as HBO.
 I eventually moved into Software Development in the Airline, Supply-Chain and Healthcare industries.
 It was all great fun and I've had a long career, eventually going into management all the way up to VP of Product Development.

-But nothing could ever beat developing my own code with my own hands!
+But nothing could ever beat developing code with my own hands!

 And then in 2019, my wife and I made a major change in our lives.
 We quit our jobs, sold our home and most of our possessions and began touring the country in an RV!
 Though I had started the re-learning-programming process in 2018, this life change offered the perfect opportunity to put full-time focus on rebooting my development skills.
 I focused my attention on a new progressive web app for the RV community called RVLikeMe.com I built on the MEAN stack (MongoDB, Express, Angular, Node.js) and hosted on AWS.
 I haven't had so much fun in years!